Build instructions

 Build Vivado project

-Build PetaLinux project
+Build PetaLinux

 Build issue and workaround